 - MFRS 9, Financial Instruments (2009)

 - MFRS 9, Financial Instruments (2010)

+- MFRS 9, Financial Instruments Hedge Accounting and Amendments to MFRS 9, MFRS 7 and MFRS 139

-- Amendments to MFRS 7, Financial Instruments: Disclosures-Mandatory Effective Date of MFRS 9 and Transition Disclosures
+- Amendments to MFRS 7, Financial Instruments: Disclosures Mandatory Effective Date of MFRS 9 and Transition

+Disclosures

-The Group and the Company plan to apply the abovementioned standards, amendments and interpretations:
+The Group and the Company plan to apply the abovementioned accounting standards, amendments and interpretations:

-- from the annual period beginning on 1 January 2013 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2013, except for IC Interpretation 20 which is not applicable to the Group and the Company. - from the annual period beginning on 1 January 2014 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2014. - from the annual period beginning on 1 January 2015 for those standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2015.
+- from the annual period beginning on 1 January 2014 for those accounting standards, amendments or interpretations that are effective for annual periods beginning on or after 1 January 2014, except for IC Interpretation 21 which is not applicable to the Group and to the Company. - from the annual period beginning on 1 January 2015 for those accounting standards, amendments or interpretations that are effective for annual periods beginning on or after 1 July 2014, except for Amendments to MFRS 2 and Amendments to MFRS 119 which are not applicable to the Group and to the Company.

-The initial application of the standards, amendments and interpretations is not expected to have any material financial impacts to the current and prior periods financial statements of the Group and of the Company upon their first adoption.
+The initial application of the accounting standards, amendments or interpretations is not expected to have any material financial impacts to the current period and prior period financial statements of the Group and of the Company upon their first adoption except as mentioned below: